 The cash conversion cycle is summarized in the diagram below:

-The business buys the inventory from suppliers and holds it as inventory and work in process for a number of days (inventory days), before it sells the finished product to account customers.
+The business buys goods from suppliers and holds it as inventory and work in process for a number of days (inventory days).
+Subsequently it sells the finished product to account customers.

-The cash conversion cycle formula can be used to calculated the cash cycle as follows:
+The cash conversion cycle formula can be used to calculate the cash cycle as follows:

 Cash conversion cycle = Inventory days + Accounts receivable days - Accounts payable days Cash conversion cycle = 90 + 60 - 30 = 120 days

 It was seen in the above example that the business must fund the inventory and services purchased from suppliers for a period of 120 days until it receives payment from its customers.
 The larger the cash conversion cycle, the greater the period over which this cash requirement must be provided.
 If for example the business cannot obtain account terms from its suppliers, allows its inventory levels to increase to 120 days, and has to extend credit to customers to 75 days, then the cash conversion cycle increases as follows: